-The Maintenance Standards Improvement initiative has represented a significant step change, as the CAA and Industry has worked in collaboration to improve safety; specifically industries ability to perform maintenance, manage continued airworthiness, production activities and train to the highest standards.
+The Maintenance Standards Improvement initiative represented a significant step change, with the CAA and Industry working in collaboration to improve safety, specifically the ability to perform maintenance, manage continued airworthiness, manage production and train to the highest standards.

 Read all @UK_CAA

 Singapore and the United Kingdom commence trials to improve public health safety for air crew